cljun27/ABCnet/README.md

 # ABCnet
-Adversarial Bias Correction Network for Infant Brain MR Images Our work is modified based on 3d-pix2pix-CycleGAN "https://github.com/neoamos/3d-pix2pix-CycleGAN".
+Adversarial Bias Correction Network for Infant Brain MR Images.

+Our work is modified based on 3d-pix2pix-CycleGAN "https://github.com/neoamos/3d-pix2pix-CycleGAN".

 ## How to use it